Param-10/CarbonCTRL/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## 🔄 Updates

+•⁠  ⁠Browser cache usage has been removed; all data is now stored exclusively in Supabase.

 ## 🙏 Acknowledgements